Special Educational Needs

 Special Educational Needs (SEN) Information from the parent’s view

-The SEND Local offer is currently under review and the link for the SEN Information Report for all schools and colleges is on the www.livewell.cheshirewestandchester.gov.uk site.
+The SEND Local offer and the link for the SEN Information Report for all schools and colleges is on the www.livewell.cheshirewestandchester.gov.uk site.

 This will provide parents and young people a central place to explore the SEND provision within our borough.